liuxu1005/liuxu1005.github.io/graphics/README.md

 so we got less light here, the caustics value will be negative.

 I use the gl-matrix-min.js to help me do matrix calculations.
-Another potential problem with the project is that if we raise the sphere too high, the velocity of sphere when it collides with the floor will be very large due to the gravity, which will make the program catch the signal too late and the sphere will partially above the floor and partially below the floor.

-And I also didn’t handle the case where the sphere is manually moved into the class wall.